Carnegie Mellon University challenges the curious and passionate to imagine and deliver work that matters.

 And Around the Globe

 You’ll find CMU locations nationwide — and worldwide.
 Silicon Valley.
 Qatar.
+Africa.
 Australia.
 To name a few.

 Explore CMU's big ideas — a gallery of innovations and sparks of inspiration that have grown to shape the world.